martinmphil/ronda_reade/docs/design.md

 This app converts text-to-speech.

+This standalone application is designed for local use and is not intended for distribution as a library.

 Text-to-speech conversion uses a light-weight neural network running locally.

 The app provides an inbuilt voice.

 The user inputs a local text file and the app converts this text file into an audio output file which plays a faithful narration of the user's text with realistic speech patterns and natural cadence.

-Built in Python and managed with Poetry, this app uses the [neutts-air](https://huggingface.co/neuphonic/neutts-air) model from Hugging Face for all speech synthesis.
+Built in Python and managed with Poetry, this app uses the [neutts-air](https://huggingface.co/neuphonic/neutts-air) model from Hugging Face for speech synthesis.

-For a list of functional and non-functional requirements specified in the `requirements.md` file.
+For a list of functional requirements and system constraints see the `requirements.md` file.

 # Technical Architecture

-To ensure separation of concerns, ease of testing, and maintainability, the application employs a modular, three-part, architecture listed below.
+To ensure separation of concerns, ease of testing, and maintainability, the application employs an Object-Oriented architecture built around a central `Oration` object that orchestrates several specialist service objects.

 ## User Interface (UI) Module

 Responsible for all user interaction.
 A simple web-based interface handles file uploads, displays status messages, and provides the generated audio for playback.
+It interacts with an `Oration` object to start the process and monitor its state.

-## Orchestration Module
+## Oration Class

-Application logic and core engine.

-The central component of the app, this module will:
+This class is the core engine of the application, managing the entire lifecycle of a text-to-speech conversion.
+An instance of this class represents a single job.
+It will:

-  * Receive the input file path from the UI
+*   Receive the input and output file paths.
-  * Invoke a Validation Service
-  * Invoke a Chunking Service
+*   Instantiate a `UserText` and invoke its validation methods.
+*   Use a `TextChunker` object to segment the text.
-  * Manage the TTS conversion loop, iterating over text chunks
+*   Manage the TTS conversion loop, passing chunks to a `Narrator` object.
-  * Enforce rules for time-outs, reties and file size limits
-  * Assemble the final audio file
+*   Assemble the final audio file using an `AudioComposition` object.
-  * Report errors and status back to the UI
+*   Report its own status and progress back to the UI.

-## Service Module
+## Core Classes

-This module is a model-wrapper that manages all direct interaction with the `neutts-air` model machine-learning model.

-This module will:
-    * load the `neutts-air` model from a local directory
-    * generate audio from a given string of text

-This module isolates the complex machine-learning code from the rest of the application.

-### AI Model Files
-`neutts-air` manages the downloading and local caching of large AI files (typically in `~/.cache/huggingface/hub`).

-# Files
-* app.py           - Entry point
-* ui.py            - Runs the UI application module
-* orchestrate.py   - Orchestrates the validation, chunking, and TTS process
+*   **`Oration`**: Orchestrates the entire validation, chunking, and TTS process for a single run.
-* narrator.py      - Wrapper class for the neutts-air model
-* validate.py      - Implements all file and text validation rules
+*   **`UserText`**: Represents the source text file and contains all validation logic (file size, encoding, word length).
-* chunking.py      - Implements text-splitting logic
+*   **`TextChunker`**: Implements the text-splitting logic based on paragraphs, sentences, or character limits.
+*   **`Narrator`**: A wrapper class for the `neutts-air` model, responsible for converting a single text chunk to an audio segment.
+*   **`AudioComposition`**: Manages the collection of audio segments and their concatenation into a final `.wav` file.
-* exceptions.py    - Custom exceptions for error handling
+*   **`exceptions.py`**: Custom exceptions for error handling.

+## Application Entry Point

+*   **`src/ronda_reade/main.py`**: The main entry point for the application, responsible for launching the UI and initiating the conversion process.
+To run the app, execute the following command from the project's root directory:
+    ```bash
+    poetry run ronda-reade
+    ```

 # Directories
 * `/docs`          - Holds all the human-readable documentation.
 * `/model`         - Holds the `neuphonic/neutts-air` model files.